Sweet and tender shrimp, spicy andouille sausage and Cajun style rice make this the perfect hearty comfort food!

 Peel and chop 1 onion and 2 garlic cloves, next remove the seeds and ribs from 1 red bell pepper, 1 green bell pepper and 1 jalapeno pepper and give them a chop.
 Then chop 2 stalks of celery

-Add the veggies to the pan and sprinkle with 1 tablespoon of cajun seasoning then add 1 tablespoon of hot sauce, 1 tablespoon of Worcestershire sauce and a pinch each of kosher salt and ground black pepper.
+Add the veggies to the pan and sprinkle with the 1 tablespoon of Hella Cajun seasoning then add 1 tablespoon of hot sauce, 1 tablespoon of Worcestershire sauce and a pinch each of kosher salt and ground black pepper.
 Mix to combine and cook, sweating the veggies for 4-6 minutes

 Add the sausage back into the pan along with 4 cups of chicken stock and stir to combine.
 Turn the heat up and bring to a boil then reduce to a simmer and cover.
 Cook for 20-25 minutes or until most of the stock has been absorbed and the rice is mostly cooked.
 Keep an eye on things to make sure you don’t need to add any extra stock